Horne Lake Regional Park General Information

 PetsPets must always be leashed and under control, including in individual campsites.
 Leashes not to exceed 2m in length.
 No electric dog restraints are permitted in lieu of a leash.
 Please be responsible for your pet's behaviour and properly dispose of their waste.

-SwimmingNo lifeguard service provided.
+SwimmingNo lifeguard service is provided.
 Recommended swimming areas may be marked by buoys during the summer season.
 All swimmers are advised that the lake bottom drops off precipitously close to shore and all children should be kept within arm's reach.